Medication to treat stroke

 In addition to administering tPA, larger hospitals, particularly those classified as comprehensive stroke centers, can offer other state-of-the-art stroke treatments.
 One such treatment entails opening up clogged arteries in the brain to stop a stroke, which is similar to how a cardiologist opens arteries in the heart to stop a heart attack.

 Stroke is the number one cause of adult disability and the fourth leading cause of death in the U.S. There are many complications of stroke that must be addressed immediately.
 If you suspect that you or someone around you is having a stroke, don’t waste time.
 Call 9-1-1 immediately and do not attempt to drive yourself or someone else to the hospital.
 Emergency medical responders are trained and know which hospitals are best equipped to care for stroke patients.

 As with virtually all medical conditions, there are certain risk factors that can increase one’s chances of having a stroke.
 StrokeCheck events, held every May as part of Stroke Awareness Month, give Valley residents a unique opportunity to meet with health care professionals who are trained in stroke prevention, care and treatment.
 Through questionnaires, screening tests and evaluations, these free community events help attendees weigh their individual risk for stroke.

-The American Stroke Association website provides in-depth information about stroke symptoms, risk factors, prevention and treatments.
+The American Stroke Association provides in-depth information about stroke symptoms, risk factors, prevention and treatments.
 The site also shares impactful videos that serve to highlight the signs and urgency of stroke.